argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 #### Use case 3:
 As a user of Argo CD and Argo CD Image Updater, I would like to have image-updater honor rollbacks to my applications by leveraging status information stored in my application.

+### Image Updater functionality constraints and behaviors

+This section highlights some of the key aspects of Image Updater's present design constraints and behaviors in order to provide context for the upcoming sections of the proposal to people who may not be familiar with the project.
+Full details may be found in the Image Updater documentation (https://argocd-image-updater.readthedocs.io/en/stable/)

+- Image Updater can only update container images for applications whose manifests are rendered using either Kustomize or Helm and - especially in the case of Helm - the templates need to support specifying the image's tag (and possibly name) using a parameter (i.e. image.tag).
+- Image Updater only considers those applications that specify a certain set of annotations as candidates for image updates
+- Image Updater never manipulates live cluster resources directly.
+It only determines which images are suitable upgrade targets, finds the appropriate updated image version, and injects the changes into the application's source manifest, allowing Argo CD to take over and pull the new image into the live workloads.
+It supports 2 kinds of write back methods (Details can be found at https://argocd-image-updater.readthedocs.io/en/stable/basics/update-methods/):
+  - Argo CD method: Pseudo persistent.
+Updates are written into application manifest stored in application controller cache and then applied during the next sync cycle.
+Invalidation of application controller cache will cause loss of all changes
+  - Git method: Persistent.
+Updates are committed directly into the git repo branch specified in configuration.
+Changes are applied to the cluster by Argo CD on next sync cycle.
+- When performing git write-back, Image Updater does not duplicate all the git handling done by repo-server or write back to any manifests directly.
+By default it simply creates a file titled
+  `.argocd-source-<appName>.yaml` containing the updated information.
+As such, information written back is minimal.
+- When Image Updater is configured to write back to a different branch than the one being tracked by the application, it is the user's responsibility to make sure changes are propogated to the tracked branch in order for Argo CD to pick up the changes and deploy them on the cluster
+- Image Updater currently stores no state for actions performed, and is therefore incapable of honoring rollbacks

 ### Implementation Details/Notes/Constraints [optional]